resource

 Step 1: Open Optional page

-To add a tag, start by adding a new expense and selecting a category.
+To add a tag, start by adding a new spending and selecting a category.
 You’ll then land on the Optional page, where you can find the “Tags” section.

 Step 2: Tap the Plus (+) Icon

 A modal will appear with input for the tag name.
 Enter the new tag name and press “Add”.
-Enabling “auto selected when adding expense” will automatically apply this tag to every new expense added.
+Enabling “auto selected when adding spending” will automatically apply this tag to every new spending added.

 Step 3: Great!
 You have a new tag!

-Note: Remember to select the tag, then press the “Add expense” on the bottom right corner.
+Note: Remember to select the tag, then press the “Add spending” on the bottom right corner.

 📖 Want to see how to set up a Total Sums?
 Check out our “Tracking Big Picture Spending with Total Sums” article.